Automatic negative thoughts can become overwhelmingly stressful, but can be overcome with simple techniques to challenge and control them.

-Roll your eyes, sigh, and say to yourself “BOR-R-R-ING.”
+Roll your eyes, inwardly sigh, and say to yourself “BOR-R-R-ING.”

-Recognize that not every thought you have is important, and simply let it go.
+Recognize that not every thought you have is interesting, important, or true, and simply let it go.

 You do this by reframing your negative thoughts into something more uplifting and, ironically, probably more realistic.